ShannonHG/Modest-GB/README.md

 * MBC5

 ## Audio
 When the emulator is opened, it will attempt to select the audio output device saved in the *Modest-GB.config* file.
 However, if the configuration file does net exist yet, or the selected output device is not currently connected, then the first available output device will be used instead.
-The ouput device can be changed at any time by navigating to *File -> Settings -> Audio*, and changing the **Output Device** setting.
+The output device can be changed at any time by navigating to *File -> Settings -> Audio*, and changing the **Output Device** setting.

 ## Saved Data
-By default, saved data is stored in *../Modest-GB/Saved-Data*.
+By default, saved data is stored in */Modest-GB/Saved-Data/*.
 However, the emulator can also be configured to store saved data in the same folder as the ROM file.
 This can be done by navigating to *File -> Settings -> Saved Data*, and changing **Saved Data Location** to **ROM Directory**.

 ## Dependencies
 * SDL - https://www.libsdl.org/